R-Mosolov/history-gd/README.md

 Finally, open a browser at: http://localhost:3000/

-## How to Check Syntax Quality into Modules (using Prettier)
+## How to Check Code Style

 `npm run pretty`

-# The Project Technical Task and Timekeeping in Russian
+# The Project Technical Task

 More information about project's technical details, planned functionality, and planned pages of the SPA: